 Friends of Alton Station was established to lobby and work in partnership to oversee improvements and conservation of Alton Station (in Hampshire, UK) and its environs.

 In September 2015 we launched Friends of Alton Station as a membership organisation to increase our public profile and to enable us to more accurately reflect the views and wishes of people who use Alton Station.
 We set up an online petition in July 2016 and it was signed by over 1,000 people.
 The comments people that people made revealed that as well as local people, there are people across the world who have an interest in Alton station.
-In March 2017 Network Rail set a demolition deadline of April 2018, in January 2018 they extended the deadline to October 2018 and now it is set for February 2019.
-At present, there is a make or break few weeks to establish how the bridge is going to be removed - see our Campaign Page for more information.
-We are now actively seeking donations and your help in lobbying to make sure the removal process saves as much as possible.
+In March 2017 Network Rail set a demolition deadline of April 2018, later moved to October 2018, then March 2019 and finally March 2020.

 We invite you to read about what we're doing and if you're interested, please do join us and/or make a donation.
 Apart from returning to this website for updates, you can subscribe to E-mail alerts (click on button on top of right-hand column) to receive automated E-mail updates when we add news and events.
 You will also find regular updates, news and comment on our Facebook page.